Transport-for-the-North/caf.van/docs/source/usage/inputs.rst

 parameters for the warehouse input calculations, including the weighting factors and infilling parameters.
-The table below describes all the required values and their use, the different weighting factors correspond to the input files described in :ref:`warehouse data`.
+The table below describes all the required values and their use, the different weighting factors correspond to the input files described in :ref:`usage/inputs:warehouse data`.

 .. csv-table:: Description of the commute warehouse parameters
    :file: ../_static/tables/commute_parameters_columns.csv